StephanErb/engineering-notes/content/Algorithms.md

     - Examples:
         + Often there is more than one obivous data partitioning.
 E.g., vs the cubed sub-matrix algorithm of Dekel Nassimi Sahni
     - Commonly used and formulated using the _Single Program Multiple Data (SPMD)_ principle.
 The  PE index is then used to break the inherint symmetrie
+    - Hints
+        + Perform data composition via chunks of fixed size instead of composition on a fixed number of chunks, i.e., use the chunk size to account for the parallelization overhead.